 No matter what, our emotions will be channeled into some part of our lives.
 Bottling them up only increases the chance of them bursting free at a bad moment.
 If something is bothering you, write a letter.
 You can decide whether to send it or not, but you’ll feel better after your thoughts are down on paper.

 It’s fair to say that old-fashioned handwriting is a healthy, perhaps even necessary practice, and it’s no surprise that elementary schools today still teach students to write by hand.
-Writing letters is that magic combination that will shine positivity into everything you do.
+Writing letters is a magic combination that will shine positivity into everything you do because handwritten letters make you happier.